-The Ombuds Office is responsible for:
+The Ombuds Office is responsible for the following:

-- providing Ombuds services to eligible visitors - supplementing, as an informal resource for communication but without replacing, formal organizational channels - fostering equitable and fair treatment of all people - helping visitors comply with the University's expectations for Code of Conduct, ethical business practices, innovation, and resiliency - helping the University protect its reputation and its financial, human, and capital resources
+- providing Ombuds services to eligible visitors - supplementing, as an informal resource for communication but without replacing, formal organizational channels such as HR, Compliance, Legal, Internal Audit, and management - fostering equitable and fair treatment of all people - helping workforce members, faculty, and students comply with applicable St. Jude Codes of Conduct and policies to promote more ethical practices, innovation, and resiliency - helping St. Jude protect its reputation and it financial, human, and capital resources - helping St. Jude as an early warning system by sharing general trends and emerging issues with management or senior leadership while maintaining the confidentiality of the identity of visitors to the Office and their confidential communications with the Ombuds - facilitating, where requested, communication between parties that find themselves in a dispute with others

-- helping the University as an early warning system by sharing general trends and emerging issues with senior leadership and the Board of Trustees while maintaining the confidentiality of the identity of visitors to the Office and their confidential communications with the Ombuds - facilitating, where requested, communication between parties that find themselves in a dispute with others - conducting outreach and education throughout the University about Ombuds Office services and conflict management and resolution techniques - developing and maintaining administrative procedures for effective and efficient operation of the Ombuds Office.
+- conducting outreach and education throughout St. Jude about Ombuds Office services and conflict management and resolution techniques - developing and maintaining administrative procedures for effective and efficient operation of the Ombuds Office - connecting visitors with resources and options available to them.